ibm-cloud-docs/satellite/cli-reference.md

 <dd>Optional.
 Label the host with a key-value pair to use for host autoassignment.
 To find existing host labels, run <code>ibmcloud sat host get --host &lt;host_name_or_ID&gt; --location &lt;location_name_or_ID&gt;</code>.
 Repeat this flag for multiple host labels.</dd>

 <dt><code>--zone <em>ZONE</em></code></dt>
 <dd>Optional.
 Specify the zone that you want the host to use for autoassignment.
 Generally, this zone matches the zone of the infrastructure provider where the host machine is, such as a cloud provider zone or on-prem rack.
-To find the zones in your {{site.data.keyword.satellitshort}} location, run <code>ibmcloud sat location get --location &lt;location_name_or_ID&gt;</code> and check the **Host zones**.</dd>
+To find the zones in your {{site.data.keyword.satelliteshort}} location, run <code>ibmcloud sat location get --location &lt;location_name_or_ID&gt;</code> and check the **Host zones**.</dd>

 <dt><code>-q</code></dt>
 <dd>Optional.
 Do not show the message of the day or update reminders.</dd>